Skip to Content

 Multi-Quadrant Analysis is commonly used in the context of Key Driver Analysis, e.g., when analyzing the “effects” or “impacts” of independent “driver” variables on a dependent “target” variable.

-This type of analysis is often employed to evaluate surveys, e.g., about consumer satisfaction with product features or service attributes.
-The features and attributes would be considered drivers (or key drivers) and a target could be a variable like "Likelihood to Recommend" or "Overall Satisfaction."
+This type of analysis is often employed to evaluate surveys about consumer satisfaction with product features or service attributes.
+The features and attributes would be considered drivers (or key drivers), and a target could be a variable like “Likelihood to Recommend” or “Overall Satisfaction.”

-The objective of such a driver analysis is to understand the relative importance of drivers, and the ultimate objective is identifying which features or attributes to improve in pursuit of increasing the target.
+The objective of such a driver analysis is to understand the relative importance of drivers, and the ultimate objective is to identify which features or attributes to improve in pursuit of increasing the target.

 BayesiaLab’s Quadrant Analysis function in the Total Effects Report is a very practical tool for that purpose.
 The Quadrant Chart visualizes the current levels of the drivers (x-axis) and their respective importance regarding the target (y-axis).

-The Multi-Quadrant Analysis provides an easy way to compare the level and importance for each driver between segments.
-As a result, managers can see the strength and weaknesses of drivers in each segment and look for opportunities for improvement.
+The Multi-Quadrant Analysis provides an easy way to compare the levels and importance of each driver between segments.
+As a result, managers can see the strengths and weaknesses of drivers in each segment and look for opportunities for improvement.

 Terminology